marionmari/pyGPs/doc/source/index.rst

 * FITC functionality (following matlab implementations under Copyright (c) by Ed Snelson, Carl Edward Rasmussen and Hannes Nickisch, 2011-11-02)

-This is a stable release.
+The most recent stable release is pyGPs v1.2.
+See :doc:`changelog <_static/changelog>` for a list of changes to the previous release.
 If you observe problems or bugs, please let us know.
 You can also download a `procedual implementation`_ of GP functionality from Github.
 However, the procedual version will not be supported in future.

 .. _procedual implementation: https://github.com/marionmari/pyGP_PR/